zsiki/ls/doc/source/tutorial.rst

    :scale: 80 %
    :align: center

    *(22.)
-Stating intersection*
+Starting intersection*

 For the intersection two oriented stations must be selected in *Station (1)* and *Station (2)* list.
-The fielbook name and the id in fieldbook is shown in brackets in the station list.
+The fieldbook name and the id in fieldbook is shown in brackets in the station list.

 .. figure:: images/t020.png